menu

 6. Monument Canyon & Wedding Canyon Loop

-The Monument Canton & Wedding Canyon Loop is arguably one of the most scenic hikes in the Monument.
+The Monument Canton & Wedding Canyon Loop is arguably one of the most scenic hikes in Colorado National Monument.
 The trail takes you up to the base of Independence Monument where you’ll have sweeping views of both canyons.
 Be sure to keep an eye out for rock climbers scaling the towering monolith!

 You can hike the Monument Canyon & Wedding Canyon Loop either clockwise or counterclockwise.
 Alternatively, you can just do an out-and-back through Monument Canyon (this brings the distance down to about 4 miles).
 The trail through Wedding Canyon is considered an “unmaintained trail” by the National Park Service, and it’s much steeper and rockier than the well-maintained trail up Monument Canyon.
 I prefer doing the loop up clockwise up Monument Canyon and down Wedding Canyon.